Category Archives: German Royals

 Anna Magdalena Appel. source: Wikipedia

 In June 1868, six years after the death of his first wife, Ludwig married a second time to Anna Magdalena Appel.
 The marriage was morganatic, so she did not become Grand Duchess.
 Instead, she was created Baroness of Hochstätten.
-After his second marriage, Ludwig III retired from public life, and his eventual successor, his nephew, the future Ludwig IV, largely took over the tasks and business of the Grand Duchy of Hesse and by Rhine.
-Together, Ludwig III and his second wife lived very quietly at Schloss Braunshardt in Weiterstadt for the remainder of his life.
+After his second marriage, Ludwig III retired from public life, and his eventual successor his nephew, the future Ludwig IV, largely took over the tasks and business of the Grand Duchy of Hesse and by Rhine.
+Ludwig III and his second wife lived very quietly at Schloss Braunshardt in Weiterstadt for the remainder of his life.

 Grand Duke Ludwig III died in Seeheim, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany, on June 13, 1877.
-Ludwig III was initially buried in the Landgrave’s Crypt in the Stadtkirche Darmstadt in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany.
+He was initially buried in the Landgrave’s Crypt in the Stadtkirche Darmstadt in Darmstadt, Grand Duchy of Hesse and by Rhine, now in Hesse, Germany.
 In 1910, his coffin was transferred to the Altes Mausoleum in the Rosenhöhe Park in Darmstadt, He was succeeded by his nephew, Ludwig IV.
 The Baroness of Hochstätten moved to Wiesbaden where she lived until her death in December 1917.
 She is buried in the Old Cemetery in Darmstadt.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.